chiheb122/vaudoise_contract_manager/README.md

 ### Architecture Explanation
 The project is structured into several packages, each serving a specific purpose:

+Entities: Client (abstract because it has two subtypes and cannot be instantiated directly), Person, and Company follow SINGLE_TABLE inheritance.
+Each Client has many Contract entities (@OneToMany).

+The main packages are:
 - `controller`: Contains REST controllers that handle HTTP requests and responses.
 - `service`: Contains service classes that encapsulate business logic to manage clients and contracts.
 - `repository`: Contains repository interfaces for client entities to manage more efficiently the subtypes of Client (Person and Company)